shakram02/descryptochat.py/README.md

 descryptochat.py
 ================

-thiis makes chatting so crypto
+this makes chatting so crypto